 In fact, Loys is really Albrecht, a nobleman in disguise and who has been long affianced to Bathilde.
 Unmasked by Hilarion in front of everybody, Albrecht tries to make light of the situation.
 Giselle, realizing that she is about to lose the only man she has ever loved, begins to lose her mind.
 Desperately fighting against the darkness that fills her heart – and whether she has a heart attack or stabs herself with Albrecht’s sword depends on the production and the ballerina – she races about, haunted by old melodies, especially that of the “daisies.”
 Her invisible flowers now clearly shout his “I love you not.”
 Desperate for any love that is true, real and selfless, she hurls herself into her mother’s arms.
 And drops dead.

 The moonlit second act takes place in a forest glade located somewhere between the village cemetery and a lake.
 We are in the realm of the Wilis, a ghostly tribe of beautiful young women who had died in despair just before their wedding day.
 Jilted by their fiancés, these girls are forever condemned to rise out of their graves each night under the spell of their queen, Myrtha.

-Myrtha dances three solos in a row upon her entrance, all of them exercises in control and release…woe betide the one without bounce, a steely softness, and natural gravitas.
-Thus the wilis embark each night to exact ritual revenge on all men – all of them, not only those who cheat and lie — by luring one a time into their midst and then forcing each to dance until, exhausted, he dies.
+Myrtha dances three solos in a row upon her entrance, all of them exercises in control and release…woe betide one without bounce, a steely softness, and natural gravitas.
+Thus the wilis embark each night to exact ritual revenge on all men – all of them, not just those who cheat and lie — by luring them one a time into their midst and then forcing each to dance until, exhausted, he dies.